clc14/ELLIS/README.md

 #ELLIS
-####Enterprise Linux Lab Installer Script for CentOS 7.2
+####Enterprise Linux Lab Installer Script

 ##General purpose

 This is a script to quickly and easily setup a pre-configured lab environment useful for studying to obtain enterprise Linux certifications.

-This script is intended to be run on a clean, updated installation of CentOS 7.2.
+This script is intended to be run on a clean, updated installation of [CentOS](http://centos.org/).
 It is presumed that you have configured networking during the install, and that the host machine has access to the Internet.